-We opted for the interactive Museum of Discoveries.
+There are many things to do in Porto with kids, but we opted for the interactive Museum of Discoveries.
 I had read great reviews on TripAdvisor so in we went.
 We met the most enthusiastic host who was dressed as Vasco de Gamma, and was delighted to show us the highlights.
-The kids learned all about the places Portugal discovered and it was great to see them impressed by its history.
+The kids learned all about the Portugal’s extensive history of discovery, and it was great to see them impressed by its history.

-TOP TIP: Porto is quite hilly with lots of steps, make sure you wear appropriate footwear.
+TOP TIP: Porto is quite hilly with lots of steps, so bear this in mind if brining young children in buggies.
 However I wouldn’t let this put you off visiting Porto.
 There are tuk tuks and trams a plenty, and taxis, like most things in Porto are very reasonably priced.